 Joining Scott on the record is his longstanding quintet comprised of guitarist Mike Moreno, pianist Taylor Eigsti, reedist John Ellis, and bassist Joe Sanders with the new addition of turntablist Jahi Sundance.
 You can stream “>>>>>>>>>Voices”, the newest single from A Wall Becomes A Bridge below, with its peaceful, soothing and introspective beginning which builds up into a powerful and explosive finale complete with solos by Ellis and Moreno.
 Further below, find the tour dates in support for the record and the complete track listing of the album.

-A Wall Becomes a Bridge, the sophomore album by the Kendrick Scott Oracle is set to drop April 5 on Blue Note records.
+A Wall Becomes a Bridge, the new album by the Kendrick Scott Oracle is set to drop April 5 on Blue Note records.

 KENDRICK SCOTT ORACLE – 2019 TOUR DATES: